- TOP CITIES

 -

-VIPoma: A non-beta pancreatic islet cell tumor secreting vasoactive intestinal peptide (VIP), resulting in a syndrome of watery diarrhea, hypokalemia, and achlorhydria (absence of hydrochloric acid in gastric secretions).
+VIPoma: A non-beta pancreatic islet cell tumor secreting vasoactive intestinal peptide (VIP).

 -

-Nonfunctional islet cell tumor: Tumor arising from the pancreatic islet cell that is rare and no hormone is involved.
+Nonfunctional islet cell tumor: A tumor arising from the rare pancreatic islet cell and no hormone is involved.

 Causes Of Pancreatic Cancer